Grants & Scholarships

 - Vermont First Scholarship is targeted at first generation college-bound high school seniors from Vermont.
 Recipients must be full-time traditional students and eligible for a Federal Pell Grant.
 This scholarship, in combination with the expected family contribution, federal and state programs to include work-study, student loans, grants and other gift aid, will provide funding for up to the full cost of attendance at Champlain College.
 Vermont First Scholarship recipients must remain in campus housing to qualify for the full award.

 - Phi Theta Kappa Scholarship is awarded to full-time, incoming traditional undergraduate transfer students who are qualified members of the organization.
 Phi Theta Kappa is the honor society for high achieving 2-year community college students.
 The award is based on merit.
-Questions concerning this scholarship should be directed to Julia Caminiti, the College's Transfer Admission Manager, at (802) 651-5994 or email@example.com.
+Questions concerning this scholarship should be directed to Julia Caminiti, Associate Director of Admissions, at 802.651.5994 or firstname.lastname@example.org.